I beg to move,

 I enjoyed the contribution from the hon.
 Member for Strangford (Jim Shannon).
 As you well know, Mr Betts, he is probably the most regular contributor to debates in this House on housing generally and to debates on park homes in particular.
 He encouraged us to look to Northern Ireland and the experience in his area to see that we can work through co-operation, rather than confrontation.
 I hope that Ards and North Down Borough Council and his three park home site owners have responded to the current Government consultation.
 I also pay tribute to the hon.
 Member for Waveney (Peter Aldous), who spoke about how the Welsh have implemented tougher steps and how we in England can learn from them.
 I hope that the Minister will heed some of the practical points his hon.
 Friend made.

 The hon.
 Member for North Cornwall (Scott Mann), who has now left, and the hon.
 Member for North East Derbyshire (Lee Rowley) both pointed out that the best site owners are dragged down by the worst.
 The hon.
 Member for Worthing West (Sir Peter Bottomley), who has also left, said that for too long there has been too little action by the Government.
-I regret that fact that the hon.
+I regret the fact that the hon.
 Gentleman is correct: no progress has been made in the past decade.
 As you will remember, Mr Betts, I was the Housing Minister in the Labour Government in March 2010, when we published the conclusions of a consultation we undertook on park home regulation, including proposals and plans for a new fit and proper person test as part of new licensing requirements for park home owners, and a range of new offences relating to licensing, with tough financial penalties when the rules were not observed.
 However, as with so much else to do with housing, the Government who came to office in May 2010 were concerned first and foremost with cutting regulation and investment, and from that point on they resisted any case for new regulation and new rules, which have since proved to be necessary.

 We have had a lost decade for housing and for park home residents and owners because of the lack of action.
 The only legislation to be passed in the past 10 years was not Government legislation, but the Bill introduced by the hon.
 Member for Waveney that became the Mobile Homes Act 2013.
-I pay tribute to him, but the fact that, four years after that the passage of that Act—a qualified success, as he described it, but flawed—the Government had to undertake a consultation on what to do, and finally, in July, a full year after the consultation had concluded, they published their proposals.
+I pay tribute to him, but the fact is that, four years after that the passage of that Act—a qualified success, as he described it, but flawed—the Government had to undertake a consultation on what to do, and finally, in July, a full year after the consultation had concluded, they published their proposals.
 Will the Minister tell me today when the promised primary legislation will be introduced in Parliament?
 Will it be part of the Queen’s Speech in two weeks’ time?

 With respect to the capacity of councils to do the vital enforcement job that all hon.
 Members have described, I say to the hon.
 Member for Christchurch that it is not necessarily that they are unwilling; given that the Local Government Association tells us that by next year councils will have lost 60p in every pound of their funding over the past 10 years, it is that at present they are unable.
 Will the Minister confirm how much will be available to councils to help to fund the new licensing role to accompany the legislation?
 Given that the problems that park owners face are part of the wider problems facing leaseholders who buy their home and find that they do not own it, will the Government back the plans that I have set out for Labour: ending leasehold on all new homes and giving existing leaseholders the legal right to buy their freehold for 1% of the property value?